-NeoOffice is a complete set of office applications for Mac OS X. With NeoOffice, users can create and edit text documents, spreadsheets, and presentations.
+NeoOffice is a complete office suite for Mac OS X. With NeoOffice users can create and edit text documents, spreadsheets, and presentations.
 NeoOffice can open OpenOffice documents and most Microsoft Word, Excel, and PowerPoint documents.

 - Mac OS X Full-Screen mode

 - Open Calc or Impress instead of Writer at launch

 - Mac OS X Versions

 - Significant speed improvements to the OpenOffice text layout, rendering, and printing code

 - Native file locking support for local and networked volumes

 - Extremely stable code that has been in daily use by thousands of users